This is the farmhouse

 The main bedroom

-In the end, we chose the largest room, because it had the wall space for a big wardrobe.
+The house has three good-sized bedrooms, but we chose this one, because it had the wall space for a big wardrobe.

 The original wardrobe was huge and made of dark wood, so it dominated, and darkened, the whole room.
 When we came to remove it, we had to hack it to pieces with tools just to get it out of the door!